data-lessons/library-openrefine-DEPRECATED/lesson-materials/Basic-OpenRefine-functions-I.md

 The Clustering function can also be accessed via the drop down menu at the top of a column by selecting "Edit cells" -> "Cluster and edit …"

-##
+###Exercise 6: Use Clustering to clean up author data

-Exercise 5: Use Clustering to clean up author data Create a Text Facet for the "Publisher" column
+* Choose Edit cells->Cluster and edit from the author column (which should be split into indivdual values from the last exercise)
-Click 'Cluster'
+* Using the 'key collision' method with the 'fingerprint' Keying Function work through the clusters of values, merging them to a single value where appropriate
-Using the 'key collision' method with the 'fingerprint' Keying Function work through the clusters of values, merging them to a single value where appropriate
+* Try using alternative clustering algorithms...